box/developer.box.com/content/guides/getting-started/index.md

 # Start Here

+To begin your journey, visit our new [Learn Box Platform][learn] section.

 Our documentation is divided into five main sections:

 - **Learn Box Platform**: A getting started walk through of all things Platform